 Re-enactment of scenes from the Battle of Singapore and Japanese Occupation were created to chronicle the historic events during World War II.
 In particular, the Surrender Chambers depicted scenes of British’s surrender to the Japanese in 1942 as well as the Japanese’s surrender in 1945.

 In 2015, Fort Siloso opened its 11-storey tall, 181-metres long Fort Siloso Skywalk, offering visitors a bird’s eye view of the island as well as the Singapore Straits.

-With its collection of military memorabilia and longstanding history, Fort Siloso is without a doubt the oldest most iconic tourist attraction in Sentosa.
+With its collection of military memorabilia and longstanding history, Fort Siloso is without a doubt the oldest and most iconic tourist attraction in Sentosa.

 In sharp contrast, Fort Connaught was demolished to construct Tanjong Golf Course while Fort Serapong was left in ruins.
-As for the Imbiah Battery, it was partially restored and is now part of the Imbiah Trail.
+As for the Imbiah Battery, it was partially restored and is now forms part of the Imbiah Trail.

 Free day tours are held at Fort Siloso on every 2nd and 3rd saturday of the month from 3pm to 4:30pm.
 Register here